Lesser Ginger: Flavor Profile

 Lesser Ginger History

 Galangal has long been used in Asian cultures and cuisines as a medicinal herb and spice.
-The root was found in many ancient cultures, and is a primarily herb used in Ayuvedic and Thai folk medicine.
+The root was found in many ancient cultures and is a primary herb used in Ayurvedic and Thai folk medicine.
 It was prescribed for many conditions, including stomach aches, alleviate pain, and for vomiting.

 During the Spice Trade era, lesser ginger was widely used in Europe, and the root was believed to be an aphrodisiac.
 The spice was revered for its healing properties.
 The German mystic Hildegard von Bingen called galangal the “spice of life,” and she praised it as a digestive aid and for treating pain.
 Unfortunately, the root’s popularity fizzled in Europe; today, it’s uncommon in western European cooking and traditional medicine.

 In Thailand and Indonesia, lesser ginger has long been used as a seasoning, and it’s preferred to regular ginger there.
 The herb is used in many traditional dishes, including tom yum and curries.
 The plant is widely found in all its forms in Thailand and Indonesia, the world’s two largest lesser ginger producers.

 Known as Alpinia officinarum, lesser ginger is a member of the ginger family.
 The plant grows as a small s

 hrub, growing to a height of about five feet.
 Lesser ginger plants feature long, thin green fronds, and the plant is often mistaken for ginger.

 Like ginger, Kra-Chai has a bulky, finger-like root, or rhizome.
 When harvested the roots are typically reddish-white inside with a brown coating.
 And they have a pungent aroma, that’s sweet and peppery.
 The rhizomes are harvested and sold fresh; you’ll find them in nearly any Thai produce market.